-1.5 Litres Orange juice 1 small tin/bottle white grape concentrate 300a Honev 2 tsp Pectolase Nutrient
+1.5 Litres Orange juice 1 litre Apple juice

-1 litre Apple juice 2 450 jars thick cut Orange Marmalade Sugar as required\ Yeast
+1 small tin/bottle white grape concentrate 2 450 jars thick cut Orange Marmalade

+300g Honey Sugar as required 2 tsp Pectolase Yeast Nutrient

 Empty both jars of Marmalade into a bucket and add one pint of almost boiling water.
 Mix until marmalade has blended in and add the orange juice, apple juice, grape concentrate and honey.
 Stir well and add the pectolase.
 Take a hydrometer reading.
 Depending on the ingredients used the reading should be between 1070 - 1075.
-Add water and sugar\ to bring up to a gallon with a SG of 1095.
+Add water and sugar to bring up to a gallon with a SG of 1095.
 Ferment on the orange peel for 5 days and strain through a fine mesh bag into a demi john.
 As wine finishes the fermentation, rack as necessary adding one Campden tablet.
 Leave to clear and mature for 3-4 months or longer if possible.